Continuity (fiction)

 In fiction, continuity is the consistency of the characteristics of people, plot, objects, and places seen by the audience over some period of time.
 It is relevant to many genres and forms of storytelling, especially if it is long-running.

-Continuity is particularly a concern in the process of film and television production due to the difficulty in rectifying errors after filming ends.
+Continuity is particularly a concern in the process of film production and television production due to the difficulty in rectifying errors after the filming ends.
 Continuity can also apply to other art forms, such as novels, comics, and video games, though usually on a smaller scale; it also applies to fiction used by persons, corporations, and governments in the public eye.

 Most film and TV productions have a script supervisor on hand whose job is to pay attention to and attempt to maintain continuity across the chaotic and typically non-linear production schedule.
 It is an inconspicuous job because if done well, none may ever notice.
 The script supervisor gathers numerous paperwork, photographs, and other documentation which note a large quantity of detail for maintaining the continuity of the production; some of the gathered documents can be sometimes assembled into the story bible.
 The gathered information and photographs usually records factors both within the scene and the technical details of the production, including meticulous records of camera positioning and equipment settings.
 Film-based Polaroid cameras were once standard but have since been replaced by digital cameras; all of this is, ideally, so that all related shots can match, even though filming has been split up over months on different sets and locations.

 In comic books, continuity has also come to mean a set of contiguous events, sometimes said to be "set in the same universe."